Google Redirect Virus Description

 b.
 Display or trigger pop-up adverts

 c.
-Inhibit programs or applications from running, especially those threatening malicious
+Inhibit programs or applications from running, especially those threatening malicious attacks.

 d.
 Set command delay

 f.
 Spoof email accounts and spam persons on contact list